Travelers to Hanoi, Vietnam can get in, around and out using a variety of transportation modes, each better suited to a particular schedule or budget.

 Train: The train station can be found downtown at 120 Ð Le Duan; you can purchase tickets for trains that can take you all the way south to Saigon, or north to Sapa and past the border to China.

 Left of the main entrance stands Counter 2, where tickets for southbound stations are sold.
-Right of the entrance stands a ticket office for tickets to Sapa (via Lao Cai), and Counter 13 for tickets to China.
+To the right of the entrance stands a ticket office for tickets to Sapa (via Lao Cai), and Counter 13 for tickets to China.
 Buy tickets at least a day before the trip to make sure you get the kind of berth you want.

 - Run out on a rail: read about our experience traveling from Hanoi to Hue on a Livitrans train, or find out more about train travel in Vietnam.